Did you know?

 Partial tuition scholarships are available for part-time/online students.
 In addition, part-time/online students may contact the Student Funding Resource Office to find out more about grants, fellowships, and other external funding sources.

-How many units is the program?
+How many credits is the program?

 What are the residency requirements?

 Full-time students are required to complete the program in one academic year (July-May).
 This intensive schedule will require students to live in the Baltimore-metropolitan area to complete coursework on schedule.
 There are no residency (within the State of Maryland) requirements for completing the online/part-time MPH program.
-However, 16 of the 80 units must be earned in a face-to-face environment.
-These face-to-face units can be earned during our intensive institutes, a regular 8-week term of full-time study in Baltimore, or by taking a course anywhere that Bloomberg School faculty offer courses.
+However, 16 of the 80 credits must be earned in a face-to-face environment.
+These face-to-face credits can be earned during our intensive institutes, a regular 8-week term of full-time study in Baltimore, or by taking a course anywhere that Bloomberg School faculty offer courses.

 Can I be exempt from any courses?